microbit-foundation/dev-docs/software/interface.md

 The DAPLink software and interface chip are part of the [ARM mbed HDK](https://developer.mbed.org/handbook/mbed-HDK) and the [mbed Enabled program](https://www.mbed.com/en/about-mbed/mbed-enabled/)

-The micro:bit ships with DAPLink bootloader at version 0243 and [interface at version 0249](https://github.com/ARMmbed/DAPLink/releases/tag/v0249).
+The micro:bit currently ships with DAPLink bootloader at version 0243 and [interface at version 0249](https://github.com/ARMmbed/DAPLink/releases/tag/v0249).

+The following versions of the device have previously been shipped with the following DAPLink versions

+ - v1.3: bl:0234 if:0234
+ - v1.3B: bl:0234 if:0241 (built by Farnell for micro:bit commercial sales)
+ - v1.5: bl:0243 if:0249

 ## The DAPLink Boot Loader